Do you find it hard to ask for help? Do you believe in the old adage, “If you want something done right, do it yourself”?

 I illustrate each reason below, using myself as an example:

-- Though people experience the problem’s symptoms, they may not know its root.
-A few years ago, I discovered that my waistline was growing even though I exercised somewhat regularly.
+- What we perceive as problems are often symptoms.
+And, we are unaware of the root cause.
+Several years ago, I discovered that my waistline was growing even though I exercised somewhat regularly.
 I tried to focus on what I ate, but didn’t see any improvements.
 My mother and friends told me it was probably because I was aging.
-When I finally saw my doctor, I learned I had fibroids that had grown so large, it was as if I was four months’ pregnant!
-I was able to stop telling myself I was “old” or “lazy” and start taking the steps to solve the underlying health problem.
+When I finally saw my doctor, I learned I had fibroids that had grown so large, it was as if I was four months pregnant!
+I was able to stop telling myself I was “old” or “lazy” and start taking steps to solve the underlying health problem.

-They sometimes find that what they initially hired me for isn’t what they really wanted.
+Clients sometimes find that what they initially hired me for isn’t what they really wanted.
 Students tell me they got more of what they didn’t realize they needed.
 For example,

 - Many clients hire me to help them find a different job.
 As we work together, they realize that what they’ve been doing isn’t so bad after all.
 In fact, with some tweaking at home or the office, their work situation can feel a lot more satisfying.